-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses for the reporting periods.
+The preparation of financial statements in conformity with U.S. Generally Accepted Accounting Principles ("GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses for the reporting periods.
 Actual results may differ from those estimates.
+Certain prior period amounts have been reclassified to conform to the current period presentation, specifically gains and losses from dispositions of properties were previously classified within General and administrative expenses and are now presented separately on the Consolidated Statements of Income.